The Culture of Liberty

 Chairman: David Whalen, Hillsdale College

-Frederick Turner, University of Dallas, Respondent
+Frederick Turner, Univ. of Texas at Dallas, Respondent

 Jacob Howland, Tikvah Fund, Respondent

 10:15 – 11:45 Revolution and Renewal in Higher Education